 Lupus or systemic lupus erythematosus (SLE) is one of many systemic, inflammatory disorders which fall under the heading of autoimmune disease.
 An autoimmune disease is one in which your immune system starts to attack the organs and tissues in your body.
 Ordinarily, your immune system should be there to simply protect you from external invaders, such as bacteria and viruses.
 It’s not normally there to attack you!
 Lupus or SLE is an autoimmune disease which can attack many different parts of your body, with varying degrees of severity.
 Symptoms and their severity therefore usually vary a lot from patient to patient.
 Whether your symptoms are mild or severe, Advance Chiropractic & Acupuncture Clinic, Hertford is here to help.
 Many people with autoimmune disease come to see us.
-Our acupuncture, dietary, nutritional and other lifestyle care is designed to reduce the inflammation found in SLE and other autoimmune diseases.
+Our acupuncture, Chinese herbs and dietary, nutritional and other lifestyle care is designed to reduce the inflammation found in SLE and other autoimmune diseases.
 With reduced inflammation, you’ll usually find your symptoms improve too.
 Why not call Advance Clinic for more energy and get up and go.

 What is Lupus?
 What Causes It?